Linear-time logics -- a coalgebraic perspective: Path-Based Semantics for Quantitative Linear-Time Logics

-Conditions (\ref{c2}) and (\ref{c2'}) of Definition~\ref{defi-path} therefore require that the weights associated to transitions specified by paths in $(C,\gamma)$, respectively path fragments in $(C,\gamma)$ are not $0$.

-We now define \emph{measurable subsets of paths} from a state of a $\T_S \circ F$-coalgebra $(C,\gamma)$, and show that they form a $\sigma$-algebra.
-We subsequently show how to define an $S$-valued measure on these sets, using the weights associated to transitions in $(C,\gamma)$.
+We begin by defining a $\sigma$-algebra structure on the set of paths from a given state in a $\T_S \circ F$-coalgebra $(C,\gamma)$.
+We subsequently show how to define an $S$-valued measure (Definition~\ref{semiring-valued-measure}) on this $\sigma$-algebra.